Frequently Asked Questions

 Does NPEL approve/reject planning applications in The Park?

-The Planning, Property & Assets Committee of the NPEL reviews all planning applications that affect The Park, and may make a submission to the NCC, but does not have any authority over the application itself.
+The Planning, Property & Roads Committee of the NPEL reviews all planning applications that affect The Park, and may make a submission to the NCC, but does not have any authority over the application itself.
 More information is in our Park Life section.

 Who is responsible for the Tunnel?